nextflow-io/nextflow/docs/mail.md

 ## Mail notification

-You can use the `sendMail` function with a {ref}`workflow completion handler <metadata-completion-handler>` to notify the completion of a workflow completion.
+You can use the `sendMail` function with a [workflow completion handler ](metadata-completion-handler) to notify the completion of a workflow completion.
 For example:

 ```groovy
 workflow.onComplete {